Package Leaflet: Information for the User

 You may be recommended this medication, but you may also be able to use an alternative.

-Like all eye preparations, you may have blurred vision for a short period of time after applying the gel.
-Wait until your vision is clear before driving or operating machinery.
+As with all eye preparations, you may have blurred vision for a short time after applying the gel.
+Wait until your vision is clear before driving or using machines.

 Contact lenses

-To avoid streaks or gel blobs on contact lenses, remove them before applying Lipolasic.
-You can reinsert them 30 minutes later.
+To avoid streaks or clumps of gel on the contact lenses, you should remove them before applying Lipolasic.
+You can put them back 30 minutes later.

-The recommended dose is to apply one drop to the corner of the eye closest to the nose, 3-5 times a day, and approximately 30 minutes before going to bed.
+The recommended dose is to apply one drop to the corner of the eye closest to the nose, 3-5 times a day, and approximately 30 minutes before bedtime.

 Follow these instructions carefully:

-In clinical practice, the safety and efficacy of Lipolasic in children and adolescents at the recommended adult dose have been established, but there are no data from clinical trials.
+In clinical practice, the safety and efficacy of Lipolasic have been established in children and adolescents at the recommended dose in adults, but no clinical trial data are available.

 If you use more Lipolasic than you should